Web3 Technology Explained: The Future of the Decentralized Internet

 Trustless transactions

-Web3 shifts control from centralized platforms to users.
+Web3 shifts control from centralized platforms to users, enabling more transparent and user-centric digital ecosystems.

 2. How Web3 Differs from Web2

-Web2 platforms rely on centralized servers and third-party control.
+Web2 platforms rely heavily on centralized servers and third-party control over user data.

 Key differences include: